 This craft is another alternative to the traditional butterfly idea that often accompanies this lesson.
 It looks at the life of Nicodemus, as displayed in John’s Gospel.
-The composition is really simple for this craft, with the hardest element being cutting the shapes – if you have younger children you may want to pre-cut in part.
-This style craft is also avalible for the story of the woman at the well and the events of Easter. |
+The composition is simple for this craft, though the cutting is not too forgiving and if you have younger children you may want to pre-cut in part.

 Cut around all the shapes, and fold the supporting tabs.
 You may want to leave a border for the characters as they can be fiddly – alternatively print on plastic or acetate.
-As you can see the tabs don’t need to be flush with the end of the characters. |
+As you can see, the tabs don’t need to be flush with the end of the characters.

 The tabs for the backdrops go in opposite directions, the middle ones fold backwards and the edge ones forward.
-These tabs support the structure and, though only one set is needed, both make it sturdy. |
+These tabs support the structure and, though only one set is needed, both make it sturdy.

-Start by making the base.
-You may want to mount the base to the underside of a paper plate or thick card.
-(I added a thin card base at the end.)
+Start by making the standing structure.
 Add glue to the end of the backdrops (above the end tabs) and glue them together.
-Make sure you get the order correct! |

 Apply glue to the supporting tabs and, using the preprinted lines as a rough guide, stick the backdrops in place.
 It is easier to stick the outside tabs first.
-Use a pen or scissors handle to smooth down and secure the central tabs. |
+Use a pen or scissors handle to smooth down and secure the central tabs.

 Taking each character, or object, make sure the tab is folded cleanly and apply glue.
-The tombstone and grass go with the tomb picture and the pebbles accompany the night-time image. |

 Thanks so much for putting this online!
 I’m always last minute for my craft and story and you’ve done it for me!